narulakeshav/days-lived/README.md

 ```
 var dateByUser = document.getElementById("time");
 ```
 Plan is to use `getTime()` so I could get the time in milliseconds and then convert that to days.
-In order to get the milliseconds for what the user inputs, I could do:
+In order convert the date the user inputs into milliseconds, I could do:
 ```
 new Date(dataByUser.value).getTime();
 ```